Approximate Functionals in Hypercomplex Kohn-Sham Theory: Results and discussion

-Here the spin-restricted KS (RKS), spin-unrestricted (UKS), and HCKS in use of the same semi-local and hybrid functionals will be evaluated on the recent developed TS12 benchmark set \cite{Lee2019jcp}.
+Here KS-DFT and HCKS in use of the same functionals are evaluated on the recent developed TS12 benchmark set \cite{Lee2019jcp}.
 This dataset includes 12 data points for triplet-singlet gaps of several atoms and diatomic molecules.
 The ground states of these systems are triplets, while the lowest singlet states are of biradical character.
-More tested details about TS12 can be found in refs \citenum{Lee2019jcp,Lee2019prl}.
-The XC functionals applied here are the nonempirical meta-GGA TPSS \cite{TPSS03} and the hybrid functionals based on TPSS.
-All calculations were performed using a local modified version of the NWChem package \cite{NWChem}.
+More tested details about TS12 can be found in refs \cite{Lee2019jcp,Lee2019prl}.
+Three nonempirical semi-local functionals are utilized, that is, PW92 \cite{PW91}, PBE \cite{PBE96}, and TPSS \cite{TPSS03}, which are functionals of local density approximations (LDA), generalized gradient approximations (GGA), and meta-GGA (mGGA), respectively.
+In addition, the combination of the three semi-local functionals with different amounts of HF-like exchange is also examined to achieve further insights into the HCKS methods.
+All calculations were performed using a local modified version of the NWChem package \cite{NWChem}, where the occupation optimization is handled in the explicit-by-implicit (EBI) manner \cite{Yao2021jpcl}.
+The basis set of aug-cc-pVQZ \cite{Dunning1989jcp,Kendall1992jcp} is used for all the calculations.